Liposomal vitamin C is a new form of this potent and well-researched antioxidant. But is it worth the hype?

 Daily recommended dosages for vitamin C range from 250mg to 2000mg, but as we’ve seen in the research, most of the cardiovascular and cognitive protective effects occur at the higher end of the range.

 As with many antioxidants, vitamin C plays well with others and has a synergistic effect when combined with certain ingredients, including Glutathione.
 Both of these ingredients are in BioStack Labs’ flagship cellular protection formula, Cell Shield.
-Designed to work hand-in-hand with its anti-aging sister formula, NAD Regen, Cell Shield delivers 225mg of vitamin C and 322mg of liposomal vitamin C per serving.
+Designed to work hand-in-hand with its anti-aging sister formula, NAD Regen, Cell Shield delivers 322mg of liposomal vitamin C per serving.

 In the fast-paced digital age we live in, where constant notifications, entertainment, and social media beckon us at every moment, many people find themselves grappling with issues related to focus, motivation, and emotional well-being.

 Biohackers, known for their insatiable quest to optimize their bodies and minds, are diving headfirst into a fascinating new trend: Sober Curiosity.
 This lifestyle choice, which centers around mindful drinking and a reduced emphasis on alcohol, aligns perfectly with the biohacking ethos of self-improvement and holistic well-being.